mapproxy/mapproxy-webconf/README.rst

 A virtualenv is a self-contained Python installation where you can install arbitrary Python packages without affecting the system installation.

-How to create a virutalenv we show you on the MapProxy documentation: http://mapproxy.org/docs/nightly/install.html#create-a-new-virtual-environment
+How to create a virutalenv is explained in the MapProxy documentation: http://mapproxy.org/docs/nightly/install.html#create-a-new-virtual-environment

 To install from source just do::